sdv-dev/SDV/docs/user_guides/single_table/handling_constraints.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 If we need to ensure that a column is between two numerical values, we can use the ``ScalarRange``
 constraint.
 It guarantees that one column is always between a ``low_value`` and a ``high_value``.
-For example, the age column in our demo data is realistically bounded to the ages of 15 and 90
+For example, the ``age`` column in our demo data is realistically bounded to the ages of 15 and 90
-since acual employees won't be too young or too old.
+since actual employees won't be too young or too old.

 In order to use it, we need to create an instance passing: